Climate Deaths

 • Climate caused disaster deaths as the product of disaster numbers and average deaths per disaster from the EMDAT disaster database

-• Air Pollution deaths forecast correlated with temperature in 2008 by Jacobsen
+• Air Pollution deaths forecast correlated with temperature in 2008 by Jacobson

 • Review of other available health related climate impacts revealed either lack of consensus between studies or lack of apparent climate correlation